Hybrid-Attention Guided Network with Multiple Resolution Features for Person Re-Identification: Related Work

-Global features and local features extracted by CNNs are widely used to perform person matching.
-The global feature allows the network to extract feature from the whole image without considering all local information~\cite{47,34}.
+Global and local features extracted by CNNs are widely used to perform person matching.
+The global feature means the network extracts information from the whole image without considering all local information~\cite{47,34}.
 Due to the complexity of pedestrian images, a single global feature cannot meet the performance requirement, so learning more complex local features has become a research hotspot~\cite{16,17,24,28,29}.

 Feature map partition is a very common feature extraction algorithm~\cite{24,39,15,13}.
 Most of the current methods adopt integrated global features and many stripe-based features to achieve advanced performance by linear pooling the partitioned feature maps~\cite{16,26,30,71}.
 In~\cite{68}, a multi-level network was proposed to decompose human features into multiple fine-grained local features, and fine-grained local features of different levels were integrated at the end of the model.
-Tay et al.~\cite{17} used three independent structures to obtain local features, global features and pose features, respectively, and then fused these three kinds of information to obtain final feature.
+Tay et al.~\cite{17} used three independent structures to obtain local features, global features, and pose features respectively, and then fused these three kinds of information to obtain the final feature.